tanu1312/PW-Skills-Assignments/README.md

 - 👋 Hi, I’m @tanu1312
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...website Development
+- 🌱 I’m currently learning ...website Development And Data AnalyticsM
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...bca13121997@gmail.com